onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 A product worth dying for
 the most consequences for your life

+but before answering that we need to talk about what makes our species special - reveal the answer at the end of the video??

 The next OpenAI will be open collective intelligence OpenCI - Open by Design, Forever - open not by decree but by necessity

 Thumbnail: ants / network